wrongcoder/janavarro95-Stardew_Valley_Mods/Custom_NPC_Plus_Shop/ReadMe.md

 If you wish to make your NPC more complex and such feel free, but this is where I'm satisfied.

+Here is the documentation for how to call the custom shop with full functionality.

+Custom_Shop_Mod_Redux.Class1.external_shop_file_call(path, filename, shop_chat, myNPC);

+Where

+(string)path=path to the folder where the shop is stored.

+(string)filename= the name of the shop file.
+Ex "MyShop.txt"

+(string)shop_chat= the dialogue the npc says while in the shop.

+(NPC)myNPC= the NPC that the shop uses as the base for the portrait.

 -Good luck

 -Alpha Omegasis